ljaime-hernandez/My-Obsidian-Vault/HTB/Knowledge Tree.md

 │       ├── All About Cmdlets and Modules.md
 │       ├── CMD Vs. PowerShell.md
 │       ├── Finding & Filtering Content.md
+│       ├── Interacting With The Web.md
+│       ├── Networking Management from The CLI.md
+│       ├── PowerShell Scripting and Automation.md
 │       ├── User and Group Management.md
 │       ├── Working with Files and Directories - PowerShell.md
 │       ├── Working with Services.md